Sewer56/FileEmulationFramework/docs/emulators/spd.md

 To replace a texture, simply name your edited texture `tex_x.dds` where `x` is the id of the texture.

 You may also want to exclude some sprites from being affected by this method.
-You can do this by adding a tilda `~` at the end of the texture name, followed by [Id Notation](#Id Notation).
+You can do this by adding a tilda `~` at the end of the texture name, followed by the sprite ids in [Id Notation](#id-notation).

 ### Example